Spatial-Web-Foundation/UDG/README.md

     * Agent may be passive (they can only be activated by activities from other agents), active (they are capable of action independent of other agents), or inactive (they do not receive messages except for messages to activate in either passive or active mode).
 The inactive state exists primarily to reduce the number of cycles that a given agent requires for processing if not necessary.
     * The agent manager handles moving an agent from place to place, either through linking or through replication across domains over spatial web node boundaries.
 If linking between such boundaries (typical, for instance, accross affiliated nodes that have similar domain constraints), then the agent manager will freeze an agent (make it inactive and hidden) on one machine, and will then replicate the agent on a different spatial web node, or updating the existing history of the agent to an existing proxy on a different node.
     * Agents maintain an internal state history, the mechanisms for which are TBD, through the interface of the agent manager (there may be a history manager that specifically handles that operation, again TBD)

+### Activity Manager

+The activity manager evaluates and invokes activities, especially those that are tied into IoT components, managing agent and domain events, and working with the graph manager to call named queries and updates.

 ### Credential Manager